 - The Phoenix Wright musical has one at the end of act one consisting of "The Truth Reborn", "My Rule", and "I Love You", and another (consisting of "The Truth Reborn" and "I Believe In You") as the finale ultimo.
 (Those may not seem like they're using very many songs, but the show recycles so heavily that there are in fact only four distinct songs, total.)

 - The original cast album of The Musical of A Tree Grows in Brooklyn, ends with a medley of "I'll Buy You A Star," "Make The Man Love Me," "Love Is The Reason" (with Cissy and Harry singing new lyrics about their baby) and "Look Who's Dancing."
 It's not clear where this "Finale" came from; it's certainly not how the show actually ended.
 (Johnny gets to sing the reprises of his songs despite having died, though that didn't stop Billy Bigelow.)

 - Les MisÚrables has a great one.
-The final sequence starts with an original melody ("At The End Of The Day" even gets mentioned), then "I Dreamed A Dream", then segues into 'Bring Him Home', then music from the barricade 'my god, they've run away' is used, then 'Come To Me/On My Own' is reprised almost entirely, ending in a triumphant reprise of 'Do You Hear The People Sing?'
+The final sequence starts with an original melody ("At The End Of The Day" and "Look Down" even get mentioned), then "I Dreamed A Dream", then segues into 'Bring Him Home', then music from the barricade 'my god, they've run away' is used, then 'Come To Me/On My Own' is reprised almost entirely, ending in a triumphant reprise of 'Do You Hear The People Sing?'
 And it is awesome.

 - And more obviously, "One Day More" (the Act I finale), which reprises "Who Am I?", "I Dreamed A Dream", "Do You Hear The People Sing", "Fantine's Arrest" and "Master of the House" in counterpoint.